Average Car Insurance Cost in Michigan in 2024

 Rethink your auto insurance premium with a free quote from the nation’s top companies.

-Here at Clovered, we recommend that Michiganders opt for a full coverage policy rather than a minimum one.
+Michigan PLPD insurance coverage will certainly help you if you’re in an accident, but it may not provide adequate coverage in every scenario.
+Here at Clovered, we recommend full coverage car insurance in Michigan rather than a minimum PLPD policy.
 You must always select the policy that best suits your needs.
 Still, due to the high number of uninsured drivers in the state, you will likely be safer with a full coverage policy than a minimum coverage policy.

-Whether you’re getting car insurance for the first time or shopping around for a lower rate, getting a car insurance quote in Michigan may come with some initial sticker shock.
-However, the best way to get the best Michigan rate is to get and compare quotes online.
+Whether you’re wondering how much is auto insurance in Michigan, getting a policy for the first time, or shopping around for a lower rate, getting car insurance quotes in Michigan may come with some initial sticker shock.
+However, getting and comparing quotes online is one of the best ways to see all of the car insurance in Michigan prices, so you can then determine which policy works the best for you.

 Auto